United States orders additional inspection of certain Boeing 777s after United incident | ExBulletin

 United States orders additional inspection of certain Boeing 777s after United incident

-WASHINGTON (NewsNation Now) U.S. regulators announced additional inspections on Boeing Co 777 planes using the same type of engine that threw debris over Denver on Saturday, while Japan went further and suspended their use while considering what action to take.
+WASHINGTON (NewsNation Now) Boeing Co said it recommended suspending the use of 777 jets with the same type of engine that threw debris over Denver over the weekend after U.S. regulators announced additional inspections and that Japan has suspended their use while considering further measures.

-United Airlines announced on Sunday that it would voluntarily and temporarily withdraw its 24 active aircraft of this type from its program.
+United Airlines announced on Sunday that it would voluntarily and temporarily remove its 24 active planes of this type from its schedule, hours before Boeing’s announcement.

+Boeing said 69 of the planes were in service and 59 were in stock.

+The automaker has recommended airlines to suspend operations until US regulators identify the appropriate inspection protocol.

 Images released by police in Broomfield, Colo.
 Showed significant plane debris on the ground, including an engine cowl strewn outside a house and what appeared to be other parts in a field .